RoProducts/Strava4Android/README.md

 I was looking for something like that but found only <a href="https://github.com/dustedrob/JStrava">JStrava</a> which lacks the authentification part.

 So I made it myself and thought I'd share the code.

+Use mvn to resolve dependencies

+  mvn clean install